AndreLofgren/Newton-Raphson-parallel/README.md

 # Compilation
 Makefile is included for compilation.
 Simply type 'make' or 'make all' in the command line to compile all source code.
+The executeables will be stored in the newly created folder bin.

 # Run
 ./exec a b N T, where [a, b] is the interval to look for roots, N the number of subintervals and T the number of threads.